commercelayer/commercelayer-docs-api/resources/credit_cards/create_credit_card.md

 ---
-description: How to create A credit card via API
+description: How to create a credit card via API
 ---

-# Create A credit card
+# Create a credit card

 To create a new credit card, send a `POST` request to the `/api/credit_cards` endpoint, passing the resource arguments in the request body.